-MA and most of a PhD in English literature (I ended my enrollment at the “all but dissertation” stage) with a focus on Middle English literature, medievalism (particularly in video games), and composition pedagogy.
+MA and most of a PhD in English literature, University of Rochester: I ended my enrollment at the “all but dissertation” stage, but my PhD work focused on Middle English literature, narrative (with a special interest in video game narrative), and composition pedagogy.

 I am the quintessential humanities major: my dominant characteristics are my critical engagement with the world around me and my inveterate curiosity about almost everything I encounter.
 If I didn’t have to work for a living, I would probably just continue my education forever; I deeply enjoy learning new skills and information, and fit new learning into my life whenever I can.

 - Finding the right questions to ask

 - Verbal and image analysis

 - Perceptive and careful listener

 - Strong attention to detail and editorial skills

 - Able to remain diplomatic under challenging conditions